github/docs/content/get-started/writing-on-github/working-with-advanced-formatting/writing-mathematical-expressions.md

 This sentence uses `$` delimiters to show math inline:  $\sqrt{3x-1}+(1+x)^2$
 ```

+Do not put more than one inline math expression in a line.
+We do a greedy match on each line to
+get the matching `$`.
+One day we will figure out how to use https://perldoc.perl.org/perlre.
+Don't even think about writing an inline expression involing more than one line.

 ![Inline math markdown rendering](/assets/images/help/writing/inline-math-markdown-rendering.png)

 ## Writing expressions as blocks